Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Most security teams focus on endpoint detection and backup strategies.
 That’s important, but it’s reactive.
 By the time ransomware encrypts your files, the attackers have already been inside for days or weeks.

 The real opportunity is detecting ransomware activity before it hits your network.
-That means watching the dark web where stolen credentials and network access get sold before attackers use them.
+That means watching the dark web where stolen credentials and inital access get sold before attackers exploit them.

 Which Ransomware Groups Are Most Active?